Synonym(s)

 DiagnosisThis section has been translated automatically.

-Direct detection of spirochetes from the irritant serum by means of dark field technique possible(is only mastered by a few and therefore has no practical relevance anymore).
+Direct detection of spirochetes from the irritant serum is possible using the dark field technique(no longer of practical relevance).
 TPHA test becomes positive 1 week after the ulcer develops.

 Secondary stage: exanthema stage with the typical clinical changes.
-Detection of Treponema-pallidum-AK (VDRL >1:4, detection of IgG- and IgM-AK in the FTA-Abs and TPHA test)
+Detection of Treponema pallidum-AK (VDRL >1:4, detection of IgG and IgM-AK in the FTA-Abs and TPHA test)

-Tertiary stage: Detection of Treponema-pallidum-AK
+Tertiary stage: Detection of Treponema pallidum-AK

-Neurosyphilis: Detection of IgM-AK in cerebrospinal fluid
+Neurosyphilis: Detection of IgM-AK in the CSF

 TherapyThis section has been translated automatically.